meltoner/agrofelis/components/connectivity/readme.md

 - /web-pub

 The file system can be populated by exporting the [connectivity/](https://github.com/meltoner/agrofelis/tree/main/components/connectivity) folder from the github repository and positioning it within the /web-pub folder of the Jetson nano.
-Following the filesystem installment and to have web applications folder in a more prominent position the **www** folder contained within the **connectivity** folder just established, is relocated within the **/web-pub/** folder.
+Following the filesystem installment and to have the web applications folder in a more prominent position, the **www** folder contained within the **connectivity** folder just established, is relocated within the **/web-pub/** folder.
 Lastly for testing the steering source code compilation and firmware upload functionality, the [source code of the steering module](https://github.com/meltoner/agrofelis/tree/main/components/vehicle-steering/src/linearSteer) is exported and located at the **/web-pub/arduino/2023** folder.

 ## Docker images provisioning